BrainBoxLabs/brain-socket-js/README.v0.1.md

 });
 ```

-**Note:** The `msg` parameter passed into the event listener is a generic object that contains `client` and possibly `server` objects (also generic data containers), which contain the original client data and any server data that was passed back from a Laravel Event.
+**Note:** The `msg` parameter passed into the event listener is a POJO (Plain Old Javascript Object) that contains `client` and possibly `server` objects (also POJOs), which contain the original client data and any server data that was passed back.

 **Note:** The `app.success` and `app.error` events are not required but are helper events for dealing with flash messaging.